(1 DAY COURSE) 10:00 AM-4:00 PM

-This course is a unique opportunity to participate in an open forum discussion with Veteran Business Brokers who do business in California.
-It reinforces the idea that CBB's are the true professionals in our field and that we can always learn from each other.
+The CABB 501 course is a unique opportunity to participate in an open forum discussion with Veteran Business Brokers who do business in California.
+This course is also open to all CABB members who hold a CBB as part of continuing education.
 Since all attendees are experienced CBB's we encourage all of you to come to the class prepared to participate so we can all benefit from the group’s experience.
 Veteran Business Brokers who have taken this class have commented on how valuable it was to interact with other professionals in our industry and to get updated on current, relevant issues in our profession.

-CABB 501 is only available twice a year – once in Northern California and once in Southern California (at the CABB conference in the Fall), so please plan accordingly.
+CABB 501 is only available twice a year so please plan accordingly.

 CABB CBB Renewal Course Summary

 An open forum discussion with Business Broker veterans on topics such as:

 - Review and update on new brokerage tools, CRM’s, VDR’s, marketing, packaging, etc.